dbushell/dbushell.com/src/data/blog/2024/jsr-first-impressions.md

 But unless I'm doing it wrong (possible), Bun is left in the cold.

 Is this something I can solve, or JSR can solve?
 Or does Bun need to implement additional support for JSR?
 It's getting late on a Friday so I'll leave those questions open!
-I'm on [Mastodon](https://fosstodon.org/@dbushell) and [Twitter](https://twitter.com/dbushell) (for now) if you can enlighten me!
+I'm on [Mastodon](https://dbushell.com/mastodon/) if you can enlighten me!

 I would like to see Bun added to the **"Works with"** compatibility label at least.